wazzamatazz/NRuuviTag/README.md

 A collection of .NET libraries to simplify interacting with RuuviTag IoT sensors from [Ruuvi](https://www.ruuvi.com/).

-The repository consists of a [core library](/src/NRuuviTag.Core) that defines common types, and a [listener implementation](/src/NRuuviTag.Listener.Windows) that uses the Windows 10 SDK to observe the Bluetooth LE advertisements emitted by RuuviTag devices.
+The repository contains a [core library](/src/NRuuviTag.Core) that defines common types, and a [listener implementation](/src/NRuuviTag.Listener.Windows) that uses the Windows 10 SDK to observe the Bluetooth LE advertisements emitted by RuuviTag devices.
+Samples received from RuuviTags can be automatically [published to an MQTT broker](#publishing-samples-to-mqtt).

+The `nruuvitag` [command-line tool](#command-line-application) can be used to as a turnkey solution to start receiving and publishing RuuviTag sensor data to an MQTT broker.

 # Example Usage